Suzuribako (writing box) in lacquer and gold powder decorated with kamon (emblems)

 Free delivery in metropolitan France for purchases over €150.
 Orders are generally sent within 2 working days, except in special cases announced in the banner at the top of the site.

-Precious objects are wrapped in a cloth tied in the precious art of Korean pojagi.
-Some exceptions apply, especially if the objects are bulky.
+Precious items are wrapped in beautiful cloth, beautifully tied in the precious art of Korean pojagi.
+Some exceptions apply, especially if the items are bulky.
 Learn more >

 Detailed information on deliveries is available via this link >